Kong/docs.konghq.com/app/enterprise/0.31-x/plugins/rate-limiting.md

-Rate limiting functionality is available in two plugins - one is [bundled with Kong (CE)](/plugins/rate-limiting/), and the other is bundled with Kong Enterprise Edition (EE).
-This page documents the Kong EE version of the Rate Limiting plugin, which has greater functionality and performance than the CE version.
+Rate limiting functionality is available in two plugins - one is [bundled with Kong (CE)](/plugins/rate-limiting/), and the other is bundled with Kong Enterprise (EE).
+This page documents the Kong Enterprise version of the Rate Limiting plugin, which has greater functionality and performance than the CE version.

 ## Configuration